Our administrative offices are located at Fire Station #2,

-Only for ambulance transport payments.
+Only for ambulance transport payments, inspections, fire permits, and plan reviews.
 For anything else, payment should be made by check to Louisville Fire Protection District.

 You may contact the on-duty chief officer at 303-710-7359 or you may contact Boulder County Dispatch at their non-emergency number which is 303-441-4444.

 Yes, please call 303-666-6595, ext.
 202 for more information.

 We do not maintain or repair hydrants.
 However, if there is an issue with a fire hydrant, please notify both the Louisville Fire Department and the City of Louisville.

 No, while we would like to, we cannot facilitate birthday parties at this time.